Dichondra Growth and Care Guide

 Leaves and Flowers

-While its foliage is the main attraction, Dichondra also produces small, delicate flowers during the growing season.
+While its foliage is the main attraction, Dichondra can produce small, delicate flowers during the growing season.
 These blooms, which are white or greenish-yellow, are subtle and often go unnoticed, as they are overshadowed by the plant’s stunning foliage.

 Is Dichondra Annual or Perennial?